Thai fishing boat slavery in spotlight at Toronto film festival

 “There are shortcomings in enforcement and a gap in the current legal framework,” she said.

-Thailand in June became the first Asian nation to ratify a United Nations convention aimed at eliminating forced labour and has pledged to strengthen its legislation to outlaw the practice.
+Thailand in June became the first Asian nation to ratify a United Nations convention aimed at eliminating forced labor and has pledged to strengthen its legislation to outlaw the practice.

 Jeffrey Waldron, a co-director, said he hoped the screening at the Toronto festival - a key showcase in the awards season that culminates with the Oscars - would give audiences an “emotional and powerful” depiction of the issue.